-Flavourful vegan red curry made from scratch with carefully selected highly aromatic herbs and spices, seasonal vegetables and tofu.
+Flavourful vegan Coconut Red Curry with Tofu made from scratch with carefully selected highly aromatic herbs and spices, and seasonal vegetables.
 This curry is so easy to make and so delicious, you’ll be making it over and over again!

 This curry was so delicious that we had it for 3 days in a row!
 So, I thought I’d better write down the curry gravy base ingredients lest I forget the ratio, and start venturing on other curry spice blends!